scot-taylor-ibm/compare-comply/schema.md

       - `row_index_end`: The `end` index of the cell's `row` location in the current table.
       - `column_index_begin`: The `begin` index of the cell's `column` location in the current table.
       - `column_index_end`: The `end` index of the cell's `column` location in the current table.
-    - `column_headers`: An array of column-level cells, each applicable as a header to other cells in the same column as itself, of the current table.
-Each column header is defined as a collection of the following items:
+    - `row_headers`: An array of row-level cells, each applicable as a header to other cells in the same row as itself, of the current table.
+Each row header is defined as a collection of the following items:
       - `cell_id`: The unique ID of the cell in the current table.
       - `location`: The location of the cell in the input document as defined by its `begin` and `end` indexes.
       - `text`: The textual contents of the cell from the input document without associated markup content.